Industrial Applications of 3D Printing:

 The medical industry can leverage the capabilities of 3D printing to create patient-specific devices.
 For example, devices such as prosthetics and implants can be produced faster and more affordably than with traditional manufacturing methods.

-Digital dentistry is transforming the dental sector.
-Traditional processes used to create dental impressions are gradually being replaced by digital technologies, with desktop systems, 3D scanners and materials becoming more accessible.
+Digital dentistry - the introduction of digital technologies in dental practice - is transforming the dental sector.
+Traditional processes used to create dental impressions are gradually being replaced by digital technologies, with desktop 3D printing systems, 3D scanners and materials becoming more accessible.

 By combining intraoral scanning and 3D printing, dental labs can create dental products like crowns, bridges and bite splints, that perfectly match a patient’s anatomy.